MikhailTabachek/guess-the-number-lab/README.txt

 This is a game called Guess The Number.
+You need to enter a number between 1 - 100.
+If you type a text or number out of range, it will show a prompt to enter a correct number.
+User wins when generated number matches to users input number.
+I've spent over 12 hours working on JS and responsive CSS.
+Enjoy!